dfuse-io/docs/content/guides/graphql/getting-started-python.md

 {{< /tab >}}
 {{< /tabs >}}

-## 6. Execute the Query and Parse the Results
+## 7. Execute the Query and Parse the Results

-Finally, we will use the gRPC client to execute the GraphQL request, and we can loop over the results to print them to the console.
+Finally, you will use the gRPC client to execute the GraphQL request, and you can loop over the results to print them to the console.

 {{< tabs "execute-query" >}}
 {{< tab lang="python" title="main.py" opts="linenos=table,linenostart=44" >}}